quassy/elementary-apps/README.md

 Guidelines:

  * Preferably show the app at work instead of just the welcome screen.
 For example a video player should actually play a video when the screenshot is made.
- * Only capture the application window and cut off the picture right at the window border (shadows will be added by CSS), unless interaction with the desktop environment is a vital part of the app (for example Indicators).
+ * Only capture the application window and cut off the picture right at the window border (shadows will be added by CSS), unless and until interaction with the desktop environment is a vital part of the app (for example Indicators).
  * Make the windows as big as necessary (should still look usable and beautiful), as small as possible.

 ## Links